 CAC Manitoba aims to protect and reconcile the interests of all Manitoba Public Insurance customers with a particular emphasis on members of the private passenger class.
 It seeks to present an evidence-based intervention guided by a principled consideration of the consumer interest.
-It is represented by the Public Interest Law Centre.
+It is represented by the Public Interest Law Centre.1

-CAC Manitoba intends to test whether the proposed average rate reduction of 0.9% is just and reasonable in light of the financial circumstances of MPI and nuanced assessment of its current and future risks and opportunities.
+CAC Manitoba intends to test whether the proposed changes to rates and premium discounts are just and reasonable in light of the financial circumstances of MPI and detailed assessment of its current and future risks.
 Consistent with the statutory test and focusing on the issues list directed by the PUB for the purposes of this hearing, CAC Manitoba will consider:

-- the reliability of MPI forecasts; - the prudence and reasonableness of MPI expenditures and operations; - the overall health of the corporation including material risks and opportunities; - whether expected costs are reasonably allocated among different classes of ratepayers; and - whether the proposed rates are just and reasonable.
+- the reliability of MPI forecasts; - the prudence and reasonableness of MPI expenditures and operations; - the overall health of the corporation including material risks and opportunities; - whether expected costs are reasonably allocated among different classes of ratepayers; and